mjuenema/mjuenema.github.io/index.md

 # About

-I am a IT Systems and Network Engineer with almost 25 years of professional experience and have worked for various companies in Germany and Australia.
+I am a IT Systems and Network Engineer with 25 years of professional experience and have worked for various companies in Germany and Australia.
 Check my [Linkedin Profile](https://www.linkedin.com/in/mjuenemann/) for details.

 This web site hosts a collection of my articles and notes which others may find useful.

-*I am currently in the progress of migrating content and that's why it looks a bit sparse at the moment.*

 ## Systems and Cloud